Dominik Mavra: Professional career

 On February 6, 2018, Mavra signed a contract with BC Lietkabelis of the Lithuanian Basketball League.

 On January 16, 2019, Mavra signed with Krka of the Slovenian League and ABA League.
 He joined Zadar in 2019 and averaged 11 points and 5 assists per game.
 Mavra re-signed with the team on June 27, 2020.

+After spending a season in Split, in July 2023, Mavra signed with the Russian Avtodor of the VTB United League.

+After spending a season in Avtodor where he averaged 11 points, 3 rebounds and 5.6 assists in the VTB United League, in November, 2024, Mavra signed with Río Breogán of the Spanish League.
+There he reunited with coach Veljko Mršić who coached him in Zadar and the Croatia national team as well.

 International career

 He had a successful career with the Croatian national basketball team youth selections.
 He won gold at the 2010 FIBA Europe Under-16 Championship and at the 2012 FIBA Europe Under-18 Championship.
 He also played at the 2013 FIBA Under-19 World Championship and the 2014 FIBA Europe Under-20 Championship where Croatia finished 8th and 4th respectively.

 He debuted for the Croatian national basketball team senior team at the 2019 FIBA Basketball World Cup qualifying games.